 Only those transfer applicants to the Bachelor of Science in Architecture program who seek advanced placement in the undergraduate architecture studio sequence are required to submit a portfolio of creative work as part of their application.
 Refer to Portfolio Requirements for guidelines on portfolio content and format.

 The Bachelor of Science in Architecture curriculum at the University of Illinois at Chicago requires four years of carefully sequenced architectural design studios that begin in the fall of the first year.
 Accordingly, advanced placement in architectural design studio is defined as any placement beyond the first year.

 Advanced placement in architectural design studio requires fulfillment of both of the following criteria:

-- Successful completion of architectural design courses at the applicant's transfer institution (i.e., an accredited university and/or community college), and
+- Successful completion of architectural design courses at the applicant’s transfer institution (i.e., an accredited university and/or community college)

-Transfer applicants meeting both of these criteria typically receive placement in the second year design studio upon successful completion of a three-week summer bridge studio at UIC.
-If the transfer applicant does not fulfill both criteria, (s)he will be placed in the first year design studio.
+Transfer applicants who meet both of these criteria typically receive placement in the second-year design studio upon successful completion of a three-week summer bridge studio at UIC.
+If the transfer applicant does not fulfill both criteria, the student will be placed in the first-year design studio.